Abortion in the Republic of Ireland: Traveling for an abortion

 In 1980, Marian Finucane won the Prix Italia for a documentary on abortion; she interviewed a woman who was about to have an abortion, had travelled with her to England, been with her in the hospital and talked to her afterwards.
 In 2001, an estimated 7,000 women travelled abroad to obtain an abortion.
 Statistics showed that 4,149 Irish women had abortions in Britain in 2011.
-A study was carried out that found that in 2014 a total of 5,521 women gave Irish addresses to English and Welsh clinics that provided abortion services.
+A study published in Social & Legal Studies found that in 2014 a total of 5,521 women gave Irish addresses to English and Welsh clinics that provided abortion services.
 In years leading up to 2018, some Irish women had abortions in the Netherlands.

-The issue of travelling to the UK for an abortion was relevant for many Irish abortion cases, such as the X Case in 1992, C Case in 1997 and the case of Miss D in 2007, as well as in the cases of fatal foetal abnormalities.
+The issue of traveling to the UK for an abortion was relevant for many Irish abortion cases, such as the X Case in 1992, C Case in 1997 and the case of Miss D in 2007, as well as in the cases of fatal foetal abnormalities.
 In response to the UNHRC decision in Mellet v Ireland (2016), the government gave Amanda Mellet €30,000 compensation, partially for being forced to travel.